 Back at work, Tom made a decision that changed his relationship with Daniel forever.
 He complimented Daniel on his hard work, but told him since he was inexperienced and young, as his employer he would no longer to pay Daniel—his employee and stepson—any overtime.
 His own mother would be responsible for removing money from his paycheck.
 Daniel made a decision that night to remove himself from the fabric of his abusive family.
 He was done.
 No more trying; no more do-overs.
 He didn’t need this type of dysfunction in his life.

 Within a few months’ time, he moved into the Haws’ home and in March 1992, the adoption was finalized.
-At 21, Daniel legally had a new family who embraced and loved him.
+At twenty-one, Daniel legally had a new family who embraced and loved him.

 “There was never that plan that I’d move from one family to another.
 I never had that sense that I needed to do that growing up.
 I never really felt like I needed new parents.
 Until I graduated from high school, it was just my normal.
 It wasn’t until I got out of the house and was embarking college that I was looking at the world from a different place.
 I felt alone.
 I felt very small and that I didn’t have anybody.
 And it was the first time I felt like I needed family.
 That was a trigger for me that, wow, something’s not right here.”